Skip to main content

 The reality of climate change means companies have to rethink their infrastructure needs and design.
 Increasing variability in weather conditions and more frequent natural catastrophe hazards increase the risk exposure of most energy facilities.
 Operators are challenged with improving the resilience of existing operations today, and elevating climate considerations into expansions or investments.
 Furthermore, with the increasing scrutiny of environmental, social, and governance policies, future insurance market capacity and risk transfer mechanisms for traditional energy facilities may narrow.

-Cyber risks are escalating with the digitalization of energy systems.
-A cyberattack on operational technology (OT) such as SCADA applications could paralyze production or power generation.
+Cyber risks are escalating with the digitalisation of energy systems.
+A cyberattack on operational technology (OT) such as SCADA applications could paralyse production or power generation.
 But even the operational management of change associated with OT deployment needs careful planning, process management, and implementation to prevent significant business interruption losses and workforce risk.

 Geopolitical dynamics